ropg/heltec_esp32_lora_v3/README.md

 ### [RadioLib](https://github.com/jgromes/RadioLib)

-This library includes a fork of RadioLib.
-This is because my fork uses RTC RAM on ESP32, allowing for much less wear on the ESP32 flash.
-RadioLib plans to make a more generic mechanism for retaining state, as soon as that's in there, this library will depend on (and thus auto-install) the actual newest version of RadioLib instead of including a copy of it.
+This library includes my [fork of RadioLib](https://github.com/ropg/RadioLib).
+This is because that fork uses my [ESP32_RTC_EEPROM](https://github.com.ropg/ESP32_RTC_EEPROM) when compiles on ESP32, allowing for much less wear on the ESP32 flash.
+RadioLib plans to make a more generic mechanism for retaining state, as soon as that's in there, this library will depend on (and thus auto-install) the latest version of RadioLib instead of including a copy of it.

 All well as the radio-relevant examples in this library, all RadioLib examples that should work with an SX1262 should work here.
 Simply `#include <heltec.h>` and remove any code that creates a `radio` instance, it already exists when you include this library.